For over 30 years, JNCC has provided robust evidence and trusted advice on nature conservation.

 - People with a blend of scientific and technical skills, including environmental science, UK and international environmental policy, and data modelling and analysis, that can be deployed across terrestrial, freshwater and marine environments.

-We employ approximately 200 scientific, technical and support staff.
+We employ around 300 scientific, technical and support staff.
 Our teams work co-operatively with each other on many of our projects, and carry out a wide range of activities in support of our role in providing high-quality evidence and advice on the natural environment to governments and other stakeholders.

 Our Corporate Services Teams provide support services, based on specialised knowledge and best practice to the whole organisation.
-Our corporate services teams include: Finance and Planning, Facilities, Health and Safety, Communications and Corporate Affairs, Business Development and Marketing, and Human Resources.
+Our corporate services teams include: Finance and Planning, Human Resources and Facilities, and Communications.

 The Marine Monitoring Team undertakes a range of activities, including: organising offshore seabed surveys with partners to gather information to support designation, monitoring and assessment of offshore MPAs; development of data management and survey standards, guidelines and methods at a UK and international level; the provision of expert advice to national fora; and co-ordination of the UK Marine Monitoring Programme working under the UK Marine Monitoring and Assessment Strategy with partners through the Healthy and Biologically Diverse Seas Evidence Group.